Khirbet Minya: Post-1948 excavations

 During July–August 1959, the western section of the palace was excavated by O. Grabar in collaboration with the Israel Antiquities Authority (IAA).
 In 1960 the site was excavated by an Israeli-American expedition, intending to refine the chronology and the plan of the palace.
 Several rescue digs were later conducted by the IAA in the environs of the palace, revealing a bath from late antiquity/Early Islamic times (1963), a medieval caravanserai (1988) and the remains of a medieval settlement between the palace and the lake (2011).

 With the rapprochement between Israel and Germany in the 1960s, the Verein was reinstated as owner, but it handed over its rights to the palace itself to the Israel Nature and Parks Authority, which awarded the area protected status as a listed monument and has since been responsible for the palace's upkeep.

 UNESCO application and decay

-In 2000, it was proposed that Khirbat al-Minya should become a World Heritage Site.
+In 2000, it was proposed that "Horvat Minnim" should become a World Heritage Site.

 In 2001, a study by the Getty Conservation Institute found severe structural damage to the ruin, caused by the climate and by vegetation.
 A lack of funds has since prevented countermeasures as well as investment in making the area more accessible to visitors.